redcurry/LearningFSharp/StylishFSharp/notes.md

 Tip: Write the program as synchronous, and then convert the relevant parts to asynchronous.

+To learn more about async, read "F# Async Guide" by Leo Gorodinski on medium.com.

 ### Pattern Matching with `function`

 The `function` keyword may be used to create a pattern matching function: